 Polish-born, Chicago-bred.

-Influenced by her Eastern European heritage and extensive travels across Europe, Asia, Australia, and the United States, she seamlessly weaves cultural traditions with contemporary techniques.
+Andrea Jablonski is a multidisciplinary artist, fabricator, and painter whose work spans textiles, fiber, sculpture, murals, and site-specific installations.
+Influenced by her Eastern European heritage and extensive travels across Europe, Asia, Australia, and the United States, she merges cultural traditions with contemporary practices, transforming everyday materials into bold, resonant works.

-Additionally, she hosts a monthly Eastern European-themed radio show on Lumpen Community Radio.
+She also hosts a monthly Eastern European–themed radio show on Lumpen Community Radio.

 Contact